 In 2017 I walked and cycled the length of Britain solo.
-Now I'm attempting to set a new world record by becoming the first person to ever SUP Britain.
+Now I'm attempting to set 3 world records by becoming the first person to ever SUP Britain.

 A WORLD RECORD SUP EXPEDITION